-10.5.4 show error hook
+10.5.4 intercept tex error, intercept lua error

 This callback is run from inside the TEX error function, and the idea is to allow you to do some extra reporting on top of what TEX already does (none of the normal actions are removed).
 You may find some of the values in the status table useful.
-This callback does not replace any internal code.
+The TEX related callback gets two arguments: the current processing mode and a boolean indicating if there was a runaway.

-10.5.5 show_error_message
+10.5.5 show_error_message and show_warning_message